mnvini/PagedListMvc/README.md

 you have to download the reference paged list mvc on NuGet

-after you create two variables in the Controller to define items per page and pagesNumber
+after you create two variables in the Controller to define items per page and number of pages

 like that